stevenez95/jsql/Home.md

 # How it works?
 The parser is built using JavaCC.
 The core JavaCC grammar for SQL has been taken from Guido Draheim's site and has been changed in order to produce a hierarchy of Java classes.

-Over the time the grammar was extended and now is a combination of the grammars of various database systems.
+Over the time the grammar was extended and now is a combination of specialities of grammars of various database systems.
 So some (not all) Oracle, MySql, SQLServer, PostgreSQL specific aspects can be parsed.

 # Maven
 To use JSqlParser in a maven project you have to include the following dependency: